YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 ===

 - Can YAML be used for other configuration files as well?

+  Yes, any of the JSON configuration files can be converted to YAML.

 - Is it possible to have a global ``definition.json`` that all mojits can access?

+  No, it's not.
+The ``definition.json`` file is for mojit-level configurations.

 - Do the configurations of the request context override the configurations of the base context?